 Vegetarian secondi worth trying:

 Now this section of the menu is what it is all about.
-Contorni are side-dishes and what make eating vegetarian in Italy simple!
-In this section you will find plenty of vegetarian alternatives (and perhaps even some vegan alternatives).
+Contorni are side dishes that make eating vegetarian in Italy simple!
+In this section, you will find plenty of vegetarian alternatives (and perhaps even some vegan alternatives).
 Remember, these plates are side dishes so depending on how hungry you are aim to order two rather than one.

 Vegetarian contorni you do not want to miss out on:

 And that brings us to the topic of Pizza.
-Pizza is considered a main course, but does not exactely fit into the primi or secondi mould.
+Pizza is considered the main course but does not exactly fit into the primi or secondi mold.
 One can eat a small starter before a pizza, and then order the pizza and that would be considered a meal.
 Or just order a pizza and be done with it.

-There are plenty of different vegetarian option, actually a vegetarian pizza is more the norm than a pizza containing meat or seafood.
-The most famous vegetarian pizza is the classic Margherita, if you like mushrooms try the pizza con funghi and if lots of veggies are your thing you could order a pizza alle verdure (pizza with grilled veggies).
+There are plenty of different vegetarian options, actually, a vegetarian pizza is more the norm than a pizza containing meat or seafood.
+The most famous vegetarian pizza is the classic Margherita, if you like mushrooms try the pizza con funghi, and if lots of veggies are your thing you could order a pizza alle verdure (pizza with grilled veggies).